FAQs and General Information

 Mixed Lake 3 has a higher stocking density with Tench to 8lbs+ plus, Bream 8lbs+, Carp typically 3 to 6lbs but some low/mid doubles, Roach 2.5lbs+, Perch 3lbs+

 4lbs+, Rudd and Crucians plus 1 or 2 large Eels.

 How do I make a booking?

-Day tickets (7.00 am - 7.00 pm) are available on a “first come, first served basis” but strictly via pre-booking as swims are limited to ensure plenty of space for each angler.
+Tickets for fishing (Day and/or Night) are available to Members who may book up to month 4 ahead on a “first come, first served basis” but strictly via pre booking as swims are limited to ensure plenty of space for each angler.
 Each specimen lake is limited to no more than 4 anglers.
-Swim arrival and departure times are at any time of the angler’s choice but only during the period booked.
+Fishery arrival and departure times (not fishing start/finish times) are at any time during the period booked.